My name is Sonia Marsh, and I just finished my life-changing adventure, with the Peace Corps in a country called, Lesotho, in southern Africa.

 2015-2016 My Next “Gutsy” Adventure

-I hope you follow my adventures with the Peace Corps in Lesotho by adding your e-mail on the right side of the front landing page.
+Sign up for my new adventures in searching for a career and my “dating” adventures by adding your e-mail on the right side of the front landing page.

 Sonia Marsh, author of the award-winning Freeways to Flip-Flops: A Family’s year of Gutsy Living on a Tropical Island, and the founder and editor of the My Gutsy Story® Anthology series.